girlscript/winter-of-contributing/Java/Jump Statements/Break and continue/Break and Continue.md

 <br>

-> -It is used to skip one iteration in a loop. <br>
+- It is used to skip one iteration in a loop. <br>
--It is also used to modify the normal flow of code.
+- It is also used to modify the normal flow of code.

 <br>